jronallo/iiif-workshop-new/content/preparation/web-server.md

 ## Chrome Extension

-The easiest way to get a web server running is to use the [Web Server for Chrome extension](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en).
+The easiest way to get a web server running is to use the [Web Server for Chrome extension][chrome web server].

 Here's how it ought to be set up.
 Make sure to check the "Set CORS headers" box.